Tony Clarkin: Hard Rain (1996–2000)

-Magnum reunion (2001–present)
+Magnum reunion and death (2001–2024)

 Eventually, Clarkin and Catley re-launched Magnum with the album Breath of Life in 2002 on SPV.
-They were again joined by Stanway, with former Hard Rain bassist Al Barrow and former-Thunder drummer Gary James.
+They were again joined by Stanway, with former Hard Rain bassist Al Barrow and former-Thunder drummer Harry James.
 This was subsequently followed by Brand New Morning in 2004.

 Magnum completed work on a new studio album, Princess Alice and the Broken Arrow with drummer Jimmy Copley released on 26 March 2007, that also marked the return of cover artwork by Rodney Matthews.
-The album entered the UK Album Charts at #70, the first time Magnum have charted in the UK since 1994.
-It also reached #4 on the BBC Rock Album Charts and #60 in Germany, the band's biggest market outside of the UK along with Scandinavia.
+The album entered the UK Albums Chart at number 70, the first time Magnum had charted in the UK since 1994.
+It also reached number 4 on the BBC Rock Albums Chart and number 60 in Germany, the band's biggest market along with Scandinavia outside of the UK.

+On 9 January 2024, Clarkin's family announced that he had died on 7 January.
+He was 77.
+The previous month the band revealed that he was diagnosed with a rare spinal condition, which brought about the cancellation of their Spring 2024 tour.
+Two months after Clarkin's death, Catley announced that he could not carry on without him and that Magnum would retire.

 Other projects

-In 1981 two tracks were written and produced by Clarkin and were sung by Sue McCloskey, a friend of Magnum.
+In 1981, two tracks were written and produced by Clarkin and were sung by Sue McCloskey, a friend of Magnum.
 They were entitled "Really Need Your Love" and "Lost Inside Myself".

-After Bob Catley left Hard Rain, Clarkin continued to write material with Sue McCloskey.
-Some of these songs were broadcast on Radio during an interview with Clarkin.
-Two of these songs surfaced as Magnum songs, "Still" and "Dream About You" on Magnum's 2002 studio album Breath of Life.
+After Catley left Hard Rain, Clarkin continued to write material with McCloskey.
+Some of these songs were broadcast on radio during an interview with Clarkin.
+Two of these songs surfaced as Magnum songs, "Still" and "Dream About You" on Magnum's 2002 studio album, Breath of Life.

 Clarkin played guitar on a Rodney Matthews/Rudi Dobson side project called The House on the Rock.